gromnitsky/gerald-of-wales__the-conquest-of-ireland/web/main.md

 > Who to the rescue springs, when dangers press,\
 > And stoutly wards them off.

-This Robert de Barri was the first man-at arms who was struck down and wounded in this invasion of Ireland.
+This Robert de Barri was the first man-at-arms who was struck down and wounded in this invasion of Ireland.

 <!-- 18 -->